North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 Day 2: Iruya

 Pick up your hire car in the morning and begin the 320-kilometre journey to Iruya, a tiny, cloud-shrouded town perched on the side of a mountain.
+Leave early, because this is a long day of driving.

 The journey will take you to 4,000 metres above sea level at the crossing between the Salta and Jujuy provinces, and comprises an array of stunning landscapes, from dusty flat towns to mountains rippled with layers of brown, red, green, purple and slate-grey earth.